-Is It Worth Selling an Old iPhone 11, 12?
-(Yes — Here's Why)
+Is It Worth Selling an Old iPhone 11 or 12?
+What to Know in 2026

 Your old iPhone 11 or 12 sitting in a drawer is still worth real money.
 See exact prices and learn why waiting costs you more every month.